 Today, I'm happy to share the habits and routines of Nat Eliason, a young and promising author and entrepreneur tackling topics such as self-improvement, sex, longevity, diet, entrepreneurship, self-education and more.
 I'm sure you'll learn a lot from this interview.

-Nat Eliason is an author and entrepreneur living in San Francisco.
+Nat Eliason is an author and entrepreneur.
 He runs a popular blog at nateliason.com, and his recent book, Come Again? tackles improving sex for men in a straightforward, conversational, in-depth manner.
 In addition to his writing, he also helps people teach themselves new skills through his platform.

 What Are the Most Influential Habits in Your Life?